-Titus intended at first to save that magnificent work of architecture, as a trophy of victory.
+Titus intended at first to save that magnificent work of architecture, as a trophy of victory; ... and when the flames threatened to reach the Holy of Holies he forced his way through the flame and smoke. over the dead and dying, to arrest the fire.
 But the destruction was determined by a higher decree.
 His own soldiers, roused to madness by the stubborn resistance, and greedy of the golden treasures, could not be restrained from the work of destruction.
 At first the halls around the temple were set on fire.
 Then the firebrand was hurled through the golden gate.
 The legions vied with each other in feeding the flames.
 Soon the whole structure was in a blaze and illuminated the skies.
 It was burned on the tenth of August, A.D.
 70, the same day of the year on which according to tradition, the first temple was destroyed by Nebuchadnezzar. (pp. 397-98)